1.1 Each game shall consist of a maximum of twenty, six ball overs, per innings per team, with no bowler allowed to bowl more than five overs.

 3.2 Clubs with second teams must nominate four first team players that will not play for the second team.

 3.3 Players will be allowed one transfer of clubs per season.
 No transfers to take place after June 1st.
 The player must be de- registered by the Secretary / Captain of their current team by informing the League Secretary before they can be registered for a new team, the league Secretary will then register them for their new clubs.

 3.4 All players must be registered before they can play.
-Players can be registered by phone to the Secretary.
+Players can be registered by phone, E-mail or Text to the Secretary.

 3.5 Any team fielding an unregistered player or banned will loose the match, be deducted 5 points and fined £5.00.